Sixth Form: Geography

 - How do places change over time?
 What is the impact of this?

 You will also complete an independent geographical investigation based on one of the various topics studied.
-All students will have to opportunity to collect some primary data as well as secondary research to help them investigate their choice of topic.
+All students will have to opportunity to collect primary data as well as secondary research to help them investigate their choice of topic.

 More information on the AQA specification can be found here